Slow Down and See What’s New

 Keep your costs under control

-Living a vegetarian lifestyle can be very inexpensive because fruits, vegetables, soy and other vegetarian products are usually not as expensive as meats.
-You can lose the economic benefits if you buy everything at expensive organic stores, which is why you should employ a number of strategies to keep your costs under control.
+Living a vegetarian lifestyle can be very inexpensive because fruits, vegetables, soy, and other vegetarian products are usually not as expensive as meats.
+You can lose the economic benefits if you buy everything at expensive organic stores, which is why you should employ several strategies to keep your costs under control.

 1. Keep the basic building blocks on hand